7 Customer Retention Rate Statistics For eCommerce Stores

 By comparison, eCommerce businesses generally maintain lower retention rates.
 This presents both a challenge and opportunity for online retailers who must work harder to keep customers coming back.

-The hospitality, restaurant, and travel sectors face the toughest retention landscape with only 55% of customers returning.
+The hospitality, restaurant, and travel sectors face the toughest retention landscape with around 55% of customers returning.
 This makes eCommerce's position somewhere in the middle of the industry spectrum.

 6) Millennials have a retention rate influence with over 70% preferring brands they trust repeatedly